Businessman, gardener, humanitarian Gene Gumfory dies

-Gene Gumfory, successful Denton businessman and gardener of Texas proportions, died Tuesday morning.
+Gene Gumfory, a successful Denton businessman and a gardener of Texas proportions, died Tuesday morning.
 He was 80.

 His wife, Lynn Gumfory, said the two of them had just returned from a surprise trip to Mississippi, where the couple had first met, fell in love and married 39 years ago.